IKEA’s popular shelving unit modded into flat screen TV stand.

 Colorwise, we were inspired by some items from West Elm and Blu Dot.
 We added the antiqued brass legs and floating shelf (3″ thick) to raise the TV up as high as possible.

 It fits perfectly, and is in line with the midcentury style of the room.
-The total cost was around $180.
+The total cost of our flat screen TV stand hack was around $180.

 1. We assembled the KALLAX only partially, to accommodate our TV’s dimensions plus a shelf for books.
 We had to reinforce the bookshelf with two wood screws because we weren’t installing all the shelves, so it wasn’t as strong as it would be (the shelves support each other).